jxkimathi/alx-higher_level_programming/README.md

 Hello There! 🧡
 This is an Introduction to Higher Level Programming in the ALX Software Engineering course.
 For starters we are now working with Python, a high level language which is derived from C.
+Next up we introduce JavaScript which has similarities to C and mostly helps in Web Development.

 # Navigation 👨🏾‍✈️
 The projects contained in this repository are: